Skip to main content

 Standard nylon paracord is not waterproof, but it is water-durable.
 It survives rain, sweat, river crossings, and occasional submersion without any real risk to its structural integrity.
 The temporary 10-15% strength loss when wet is irrelevant for most survival tasks, and the cord recovers fully once dry.

-The practical advice: dry your bracelet after significant water exposure, rinse it after saltwater contact, and inspect it periodically if you wear it daily in wet conditions.
-For buyers who know their bracelet will face regular moisture — anglers, kayakers, rainy-climate hikers — the aZengear with its waterproof-rated cord is the smart pick at $9.49 for a 2-pack.
+The practical advice: dry your bracelet after heavy water exposure, rinse it after saltwater contact, and inspect it periodically if you wear it daily in wet conditions.
+For buyers who know their bracelet will face regular moisture — anglers, kayakers, rainy-climate hikers — we recommend the aZengear waterproof bracelet as our top pick — its treated cord outperforms every other bracelet in wet conditions at a budget-friendly price point.

 For everyone else, any bracelet in our catalog handles occasional water exposure without issue.
 Focus on cord length, tool quality, and fit — and just remember to hang it up to dry when you get home.